conmeehan/conmeehan.github.io/UNIXtutorial.md

 ```console
 mkdir myfolder
 ```
 to make a new folder called myfolder.
 Type ls and then enter.
-You should now see 'myfolder' in the list.  \
+You should now see 'myfolder' in the list.<br>

 Creating files can be done in many ways.
 The most common method is to use a command line text editor.
-Here we will use nano but there are many others (emacs, vi etc) that are more powerful.  \
+Here we will use nano but there are many others (emacs, vi etc) that are more powerful.<br>
-Create a file called file1.txt in the unix folder by typing  \
+Create a file called file1.txt in the unix folder by typing<br>
 ```console
 nano file1.txt
 ```
 This will launch the nano text editor and allow you to edit file1.txt.
-If file1.txt doesn't exist, it will create it for you; if it does exist, it will edit the document.  \
+If file1.txt doesn't exist, it will create it for you; if it does exist, it will edit the document.<br>
-Write in here ‘this is the contents of file1.txt’.  \
+Write in here ‘this is the contents of file1.txt’.<br>
 Save the file by pressing ctrl-o.
-This will prompt you at the bottom of the screen to confirm the file name and you can press return to confirm this.  \
+This will prompt you at the bottom of the screen to confirm the file name and you can press return to confirm this.<br>
 Exit nano by pressing ctrl-x (and hitting return).
-This will return you to your prompt.  \
+This will return you to your prompt.<br>
-If you list the contents of your current directory (using ls) you should see file1.txt is now there.  \
+If you list the contents of your current directory (using ls) you should see file1.txt is now there.<br>

 ## Copying, renaming, and moving files
 The copy command (`cp`) is used to copy files to new places.
 This command has 2 targets: the file you want to copy and where you want to copy it to.
 The command basic syntax is